ishtms/nodebook/src/content/buffers/allocation-patterns.md

 1.  **Request 1** comes in for User A. Your code creates a 200-byte Buffer to hold their session data.
 This buffer is sliced from the 8KB internal pool.
 2. The request finishes.
 The session buffer is no longer referenced and becomes eligible for garbage collection.
 Its 200-byte slice within the pool is now considered "free."
 The data (the JWT) is still sitting there.
 3.  **Request 2** comes in for User B, milliseconds later.
 Your code calls `Buffer.allocUnsafe(500)`.
 4. Node sees this is less than 8KB and goes to the pool.
-It finds a free slot—perhaps the very same 200-byte slice from Request 1, plus the 300 bytes next to it—and gives it to you.
+It finds a free slot - perhaps the very same 200-byte slice from Request 1, plus the 300 bytes next to it - and gives it to you.
 5. Your `allocUnsafe` buffer now contains, as its first 200 bytes, the complete session data for User A.

 This isn't a theoretical risk.
 It's the mechanism by which your application will leak its own secrets to itself.
 The pool turns your application's memory space into a tiny, high-speed ecosystem of data recycling.
 Using `allocUnsafe` is like drinking from that recycling system without filtering it first.